ChiamakaEzeoke/Beginner-Projects/README.md

 # Beginner-Projects
-A starter kit for HTML, CSS and Javascript
+A starter kit for HTML, CSS and Javascript fundamentals.